Disclaimer: I use affiliate links; if you make a purchase through them, I may receive a small commission at no cost to you.

 Driving a car is the easiest way to get to Red Rocks (and then you are set up for tailgating), but there are other options as well.

-Shuttle: There are plenty of shuttles in the area that can take you to Red Rocks.
+Shuttle: There are shuttles in the area that can take you to Red Rocks.
 You can grab a shuttle or bus from Denver, Ft.
 Collins, Boulder, and other nearby areas.
 Some concerts allow you to book a shuttle when you purchase tickets.
 For $65 roundtrip, Red Rocks Shuttle will pick you up from several locations in metro Denver and drop you at the venue.
 On Location’s Shuttles to Red Rocks are another option that will pick you up from two Denver locations for $60 roundtrip.

 Where to Park

 Cost of parking is included with your concert ticket at Red Rocks.
 There are five parking lots: Upper North Lot, Upper South Lot, Lower North Lot, Lower South Lot 1, and Lower South Lot 2.
 My personal favorite is the Upper South Lot because there seems to be slightly less congestion than other lots, and it is easy to take a walk over to the Trading Post to shop for souvenirs and apparel.
+The bottom of the ramp in the Upper South Lot is also a popular spot to line up for the earliest access to the venue.

 The parking lots open two hours prior to door times and typically there is a fun vibe, with people showing up early to tailgate.
 Bring your drinks and your snacks and plan to spend time hanging out before the show.
+There are port o potties available in the parking lots.

 What to Bring to the Show (and What Not to Bring)